commercionetwork/commercio-consortium/upgrade/5.0.0-5.1.0/en/README.md

 https://mainnet.commercio.network/proposals/

-When the upgrade proposal passed the chain will halt at the height indicated in the proposal.
+When the upgrade proposal passed, the chain will halt at the height indicated in the proposal.

 You can verify the approximate date when the upgrade will be performed replacing the height in the following link

 https://mainnet.commercio.network/blocks/detail/{HALT_HEIGHT}

 Any validator and any user who has staked their tokens can vote the proposal.
-After two days of voting, the proposal will close and if it passes the update will be performed at the proposed height.
+After two days of voting, the proposal will close and if it passes, the update will be performed at the proposed height.

 You can use the command line interface to vote **Yes**, **No**, **Abstain** or **NoWithVeto**.